avaneev/prvhash/README.md

 length affects the size of this "space of generators", permitting the function to produce quality hashes for any required hash length.

-How it works?
+How does it work?
 First of all, this PRNG system, represented by the hash function, does not work with numbers in a common sense: it works with entropy, or a random sequence of bits.
 The current "expression" of system's overall internal entropy - the `Seed` - gets multiplied ("smeared") by a supportive